 Now, what do you do to prevent this excessive hair shedding?
 Since the medications you are taking deprive your body of the nutritional balance, it is indispensable for hair growth.
 Supplementing your diet with the crucial vitamins and minerals to combat the side effects of these medications would be the solution.
 For example, if you are on antifungal drugs, adding vitamin B complex would be helpful.
 For this, you should ask the pharmacist or doctor for the exact constituents of your drugs, and finally, consult a doctor and take their word for final.

 I hope, I have tried giving you all the information about what medications can cause hair loss, How to stop hair loss due to medication.
 I f you feel this article was helpful for you, do share and comment.
-For more queries, you can contact us at +91-7888 091 119 we will definitely help you out.

 Thank you for reading!